-- 1. Market Beef are required to attend scheduled weigh-in date to show at the Monroe County Fair unless previous arrangements have been made with beef superintendents and verified by February 1st on 4-H Online 2.0 and any identification requirements that need to be done for FFA.
+- 1. Market Beef are required to attend scheduled weigh-in date to show at the Monroe County Fair unless previous arrangements have been made with beef superintendents and Extension Office or FFA advisor.
 NO EXCEPTIONS! - 2.
 All Market Beef selling at fair auction will be sold using their weight at the weigh-in on Wednesday of fair, for their sale weight.
-They will not be re-weighed before the auction. - 3.
-Market beef projects must be born in 2022 to exhibit. - 4.
+They will not be reweighed before the auction. - 3.
+Market beef projects must be born in 2023 to exhibit. - 4.
 Market Beef will be exhibited by weight groups.
 Superintendents will divide classes according to weights at the fair weigh-in. - 5.
 For market steers to qualify for a purple or blue ribbon, they must gain 2.2 pounds or more daily from the December weigh-in until county fair weigh-in.
 Steers not gaining 2.2 pounds will not receive more than a red ribbon but will show with respective weight class.
 The number of classes will be determined by the superintendents. - 6.
 For market heifers to qualify for a purple or blue ribbon, they must gain 2.0 pounds or more daily from the December weigh-in until the county fair weigh-in.
 Heifers not gaining 2.0 pounds will not receive more than a red ribbon but will show with respective weight class.
 The number of classes will be determined by the superintendents. - 7.
 Top 10 rate of gain market animals will receive purple ribbons.
 This class will only include haltered animals. - 8.
 A County Born Champion will be selected for market beef.
-County born is interpreted to mean the calf must have been born in Monroe County. - Lot 84 Market Steer - Lot 85 Market Heifer
+County born is interpreted to mean the calf must have been born in Monroe County.

+Lot 84 - Market Steer Lot 85 - Market Heifer